Gi60s/rolling-file/README.md

  - **directory** - A required string that gives the directory path of where log files should be deposited.
  - **configuration** - A optional object that defines how the file rolling should occur.

-**Returns:** An object with properties for writing to the data stream.
+**Returns:** An object with properties for writing to the data stream:

+* **end ( [ content [ , callback ] ] )** - End the rolling file stream, optionally proving content and a callback function that will be called when the content has been written.
+* **write ( content [ , callback ] )** - Write content to the rolling file stream, optionally proving a callback function that will be called when the content has been written.

 ## Configuration